 INQYR also trains the next generation of scholars and practitioners working with LGBTQ+ youth through the International Student Training Network (ISTN).
 Learn more about the ISTN.

 Our research objectives are to:

-INQYR is led by Dr. Shelley L. Craig, and managed Andrew Eaton, at the Factor-Inwentash Faculty of Social Work at the University of Toronto, and a Partnership Leadership Council (PLC).
+INQYR is led by Dr. Shelley L. Craig, and managed by Andrew Eaton, at the Factor-Inwentash Faculty of Social Work at the University of Toronto, and a Partnership Leadership Council (PLC).
 Together, they inform and direct research.

 The Partnership Leadership Council is comprised of co-chairs from each of the regional networks.
 Currently, there are four regional networks: Canada, the US, Mexico, and the UK.
 INQYR also includes organizational partners and collaborators, creating an international network of sexual and gender minority researchers, service providers, and partners.
 They provide a spectrum of sociocultural and disciplinary knowledge and expertise.